openwisp/ansible-openwisp2/docs/user/system-requirements.rst

 Software
 --------

-Generally a fresh installation of one of the supported operating systems is sufficient; no pre-configuration required.
-The Ansible Playbook will install and configure all dependencies and leave you with a running OpenWISP installation.
+A fresh installation of one of the supported operating systems is generally sufficient, with no preconfiguration required.
+The Ansible Playbook will handle the installation and configuration of all dependencies, providing you with a fully operational OpenWISP setup.

 .. important::